In medical terms, the ‘third stage of labour’, or simply ‘third stage’, describes the time from the birth of the baby until the placenta is delivered.

 Immediate clamping of the umbilical cord used to be part of Active Management but has not been shown to be effective in minimizing blood loss.
 Because of this, and because there are other useful reasons to not clamp the cord immediately, your baby’s cord will be left intact until it has stopped pulsing UNLESS the baby needs to be resuscitated and this cannot be done with the cord intact OR you are actively hemorrhaging and emergency measures are hampered by having the baby still attached.

-If you develop risk factors in labor, it’s not too late to choose to Active Management.
+If you develop risk factors in labour, it’s not too late to choose to Active Management.
 In fact, your careprovider is likely to recommend this.